-- 1. Use this model to explain and predict health behaviours by focusing on attitudes and beliefs. - 2.
-According to this model, people will take a health-related action based on the following factors:

-perceived susceptibility, perceived severity, perceived benefits, cues to action, and self-efficacy.

-3. This model has been used over the years to help people change unhealthy behaviours such as smoking, overeating, and inactivity.
+- 1. According to this model, people will take a health-related action based on the following factors:perceived susceptibility, perceived severity, perceived benefits, cues to action, and self-efficacy. - 2.
+This model has been used over the years to help people change unhealthy behaviours such as smoking, overeating, and inactivity, or to encourage them to take positive health actions such as using condoms, and getting needed vaccinations and medical checkups.